Surgery Success – How To Get What You Want From Your Hospital Visit

 Surgery Success with an Emergency Operation

-If you find yourself facing an emergency operation you have little or no time to prepare for it.
-Hopefully, you have taken care of the items in section I above.
-As far as section II goes, you will have to rely on a nearby family member or friend, or just manage as best you can.
+If you find yourself facing an emergency operation, you may have little or no time to prepare for it.
+In that case, I hope that you have previously taken care of the items in Section I above (In Advance: Establish Robust Medical Care Before You Need It).
+As far as Section II goes (Surgery Success Checklists for the Patient), you will have to rely on a nearby family member or friend, or just manage as best you can.

 My heart surgery in November 2017 was the immediate result of tests conducted by my cardiologist.
 She felt sufficiently alarmed by the state of my heart valve that she wanted to correct it immediately.